-When Earthborn first started, our philosophy was simple; to provide paints that were better for you, your home and the environment.
+When Earthborn first started over twenty years ago, our philosophy was simple; to provide paints that were better for you, your home and the environment.
 But in those days, anyone who proclaimed a love for the planet received a few funny looks and consignment to full-on hippy status!

 At Earthborn we get asked lots of questions about the chemicals contained within our paints.
 But did you know that most of the cleaning products used around the home will contain lots more chemicals, toxins and nasties than Earthborn paints?

-Making your own cleaning products might sound complicated but we promise it’s super easy!
-Homemade cleaning products are often cheaper, longer lasting and most importantly, toxin-free.
-Help protect the environment by cutting out single use plastics and using naturally derived ingredients.
+Making your own cleaning products might sound complicated but we promise it’s super easy and can even be a fun activity to do with kids!
+Homemade cleaning products are often cheaper, longer lasting and most importantly, toxin free.
+Help protect the environment by using naturally derived ingredients.
 If you have children, pets or anyone with allergies living in your house this is even more worthwhile.

 According to Surfers against Sewage,12 million tonnes of plastic is poured into our oceans every year.
 The biggest problem is single use plastics and the quantities in which they are used.
 A plastic bottle for instance is used on average for 15 minutes yet could take 100 – 300 years to fragment.
 In the UK we recycle less than a third of our plastic, so it’s no surprise that many of these end up on our beaches and in our oceans.
 Do your bit and cut out the single use plastics where you can – investing in a reusable water bottle is such a simple way to help.

-With a little planning and patience, a compost heap will reward use in spades (pardon the pun!) turning food and garden waste into a nutrient fuelled wonder product for your plants.
+Composting is one of the best ways to give back to the earth!
+Soil loves compost so starting a compost heap is a great way to make a small change that can make a big difference in the future.
+With a little planning and patience, a compost heap will reward use in spades (pun intended!) turning food and garden waste into a nutrient fuelled wonder product for your plants.
 If you’re new to composting, check out this guide from The Eden Project.

-Not only are the new energy-efficient bulbs far better for the environment, they could save you money in the long run too!
-The Energy Saving Trust estimates that by replacing all bulbs in your home with LED alternatives, you could save about £40 a year on your electricity bills.
-Head to the Energy Saving Trust for other top tips on making your home more energy-efficient.
+Not only are energy efficient bulbs far better for the environment, they could save you money in the long run too.
+The Energy Saving Trust estimates that by replacing all bulbs in your home with LED alternatives, you could save around £40 a year on your electricity bills.
+Head to the Energy Saving Trust for other top tips on making your home more energy efficient.

-But it can be really tricky to know what’s genuine… and what’s ‘greenwash’!
+But it can be really tricky to know what’s genuine… and what’s simply greenwashing!
 While we’d all like to make more environmentally friendly choices, it can take a lot of time and research to find brands and businesses that share the same green ethos.